-<Example 1> In the FLOW LOGIC 3 pipe system, group control extending over tubing systems becomes impossible to set, which
+<Example 1> In the FLOW LOGIC 3 pipe system, group control extending over tubing systems becomes impossible to set, which means the indoor units cannot operate.

 While Group 4 is in heating operation, if later Group 3 begins cooling operation, indoor units 1, 2 of Group 3 can be operated, but the indoor units 3-6 of Group 4 cannot operate.